ucvm/markerDB/README.md

 The sequences are then clipped to at most `max_width` and at minimum `min_width`.
 Also any redundant sequences that may be present so the database is unique.

+### Step 3: Clustering

+A representative sequence for each species (or in this case taxonomic ID) is chosen by clustering the sequences within each species at a given identity threshold (default is 0.8).
+Clustering is done with `vsearch --cluster_fast` and the consensus sequence from the largest cluster is returned.
+Species with only a single sequence are returned as is.

+### Step 4: Alignment

+Although not required for many taxonomic classifiers, like RDP, some pipelines do require an alignment and both the clustered and non-clustered versions of the database are aligned using mafft.

-### Step 3:  Format database
+### Step 5:  Format database

 Current the its2Builder outputs 3 common formats used for assigning taxonomy.
+Both the full and clustered versions are output.

 * dada2: dada2's `assignTaxonomy` function
 * RDP: to train a custom RDP database with the `rRDP` Bioconductor package (this is pretty much the same as `assignTaxonomy`)
 * mothur: a fasta file and paired mothur taxonomy file.
 Works with the [Nemabiome](https://www.nemabiome.ca/) pipeline.
+An alignment is also written out that should work with mothur, but can also be used for other pipelines as needed.

+The seqinfo.tsv file is a tab-separated text file that contains the taxonomy information for all sequences and can be easily imported into R or Python or (if you must) be opened in Excel.

 ## TODO :hammer: